Rick Gibson: Cannibalism

 On 23 July 1988, Gibson ate the flesh of another person in public.
 Because England does not have a specific law against cannibalism, he legally ate a canapé of donated human tonsils in Walthamstow High Street, London.
-A year later, on 15 April 1989, he publicly ate a slice of human testicle in Lewisham High Street, London.
-When he tried to eat another slice of human testicle at the Pitt International Galleries in Vancouver on 14 July 1989, the Vancouver police confiscated the testicle hors d'œuvre.
-However, the charge of publicly exhibiting it was dropped and he finally ate the piece of human testicle on the steps of the Vancouver court house on 22 September 1989.
+A year later, on 15 April 1989, he publicly ate a slice of human testicle.
+When he tried to eat another slice of human testicle as "hors d'oeuvre" at the Pitt International Galleries in Vancouver on 14 July 1989, the police confiscated the testicle.
+However, the charge of publicly exhibiting a disgusting object was dropped, and two months later he finally ate the piece of human testicle on the steps of the Vancouver court house.

-Sniffy the rat
+Sniffy the Rat

 On 28 December 1989, The Province newspaper in Vancouver, Canada, reported that Gibson intended to crush a rat named Sniffy between two paint canvasses with a 25-kilogram concrete block in downtown Vancouver.
 On impact, Sniffy would leave an imprint on the canvasses, forming a diptych.
 Gibson said he had acquired Sniffy from a pet shop which sold living rats as food for snakes and lizards.
 The performance was planned to happen on 6 January 1990, outside the old central public library on Burrard Street.
 Opinion about the impending event was publicly broadcast via newsprint, television, and radio.

 On the morning of 6 January, a group of animal rights activists from the Lifeforce Foundation stole the device Gibson was going to use to crush the rat.
 Lifeforce's Peter Hamilton said that it was done to protect both the rat and Gibson.
 Because of this development, Gibson arrived at the corner of Robson and Burrard at 1:00 pm without Sniffy or his art-making device.
 He told a crowd of over 300 people that he had returned the rat to the pet shop from where he had rented it.
 He encouraged the crowd to go to the pet shop and rescue Sniffy before it was sold as snake food.
-He later told CBC that he had full intentions of killing the animals.
+He later told CBC that he had full intentions of killing the animal.
 As he tried to leave the area, Gibson was surrounded by activists.
 He, along with Susan Milne and Paddy Ryan, were chased up Burrard Street by a mob.
 The three of them escaped through the Hotel Vancouver.

 Later that day, Sniffy was purchased from the pet shop by Peter Hamilton of the Lifeforce Foundation.

 Immediately afterwards, cartoonists, writers, and the general public commented on the event.
 Numerous books have also made reference to it.
 Several television shows have also focused on it.
 For the tenth anniversary of the performance, Radix Theatre, under the direction of Andrew Laurenson, created the Sniffy the Rat bus tour.